hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

    Blender keeps track of all unpacked resources via a relative or absolute path.
    See :ref:`pack or unpack external data <pack-unpack-data>`.

-   Automatically Pack Into .blend
+   Automatically Pack Resources
-      This option activates the file packing.
-      If enabled, every time the blend-file is saved, all external files will be saved (packed) in it.
+      Pack all currently used external files into the blend-file and automatically pack any files that are added later.
+Unchecking this option will only stop the automatic packing for new files;
+      it won't unpack existing ones.
-   Pack All Into .blend
+   Pack Resources
       Pack all used external files into the blend-file.
+After running this operator and saving the blend-file, the external files will no longer be used -- any changes in them will no longer be reflected in the blend-file, and you are free to move or delete them.
+   Unpack Resources
+      Export previously packed files back to external ones.
+You can choose whether to reuse existing external files or overwrite them.
+   Pack Linked Libraries
+      Pack data-blocks that are :doc:`linked </files/linked_libraries/link_append>` from an external blend-file into the current one.
-   Unpack Into Files
+   Unpack Linked Libraries
-      Unpack all files packed into this blend-file to external ones.
+      Export previously packed data-blocks back to external blend-files.
+Existing blend-files are overwritten.
-   Make All Paths Relative
+   Make Paths Relative
-      Make all paths to external files :ref:`files-blend-relative_paths` to current blend-file.
+      Make all paths to external files :ref:`relative <files-blend-relative_paths>` to the current blend-file.
-   Make All Paths Absolute
+   Make Paths Absolute
       Make all paths to external files absolute (= full path from the system's root).
    Report Missing Files
       This option is useful to check if there are links to unpacked files that no longer exist.